 An article is published after it goes through the editing of a duty editor and the final approval of either the deputy editor-in-chief or the editor-in-chief.
 In preparing an article, researchers follow a style guide.
 The findings should be clearly presented in the text, while any language that might be construed as value judgments must be avoided.

 For more information about the editorial team of Myth Detector, see here.

 Trolls are identified based on open sources and primarily on the open data of the suspicious account.
 Monitoring of trolls is carried out on the basis of analysis of a social media account profile and covers the following aspects: 1.
 “About me” section of a troll account, personal photos and videos, 2. public comments, posts and behaviour in the timeline.

-Everyone is free to apply to Myth Detector if information checked by us is, in an applicant’s view, inaccurate and to offer corresponding counter arguments.
-To this end, an applicant must write to us ([email protected]) or fill in a complaint form.
+Everyone is free to appeal to Myth Detector if information checked by us is, in the applicant’s view, inaccurate and to offer corresponding counterarguments.
+To this end, an applicant must write to us ([email protected]) or fill in the complaint form.

 For more information about the process, see the Corrections/Complaints policy.